 Telecommunication towers are the physical structures to which antennas are attached to facilitate wireless communication.
 Because of the need for a clear line-of-site, telecommunication towers are usually located in areas with minimum obstructions between the tower and its area of service.
 Line-of-site refers to the imaginary line between a mobile phone antenna and a telecommunication tower.
 If there are impediments between the mobile phone antenna and the telecommunication tower, there may be signal degradation or signal loss.
 For example, the loss of line-of-sight occurs when a person uses a mobile phone while driving through a tunnel.
 Most often, communication is lost or unclear.
 The line-of-sight requirement often necessitates the conspicuous location of many telecommunication towers.
-Consequently, the telecommunications tower is usually taller than the surrounding structures or vegetation and may negatively impact the scenic nature of a given area.
+Consequently, the telecommunications tower is usually much taller than the surrounding structures or vegetation and may negatively impact the scenic nature of a given area.

 A standard in the Public Utilities element of the General Plan states that in the development and placement of telephone facilities, such as lines, telecommunications and cellular towers, poles, and substations, the design of the facilities shall consider the existing environment, and scenic view and vistas shall be considered and preserved where possible.
-The tower site is located on a small portion of a 3.592-acre property near a row of trees to help minimize any negative visual impacts to the surrounding properties and Mamalahoa Highway.
-There is significant public benefit to be gained by the installation of the proposed telecommunication tower for the residents in this area and for those traveling along this stretch of the Mamalahoa Highway.
+The tower site is located on a small portion of a 5.371-acre property.
+There is significant public benefit to be gained by the installation of the proposed telecommunication tower for the residents in this area.
 Therefore, approval of this request will not run contrary to the goals, policies and standards of the General Plan.